aniketjadhav25000/ResearchPilot/README.md

 ## Environment Variables

-Create a `.env` file in the project root and add:
+Create a `.env` file in the project root:

     MISTRAL_API_KEY=your_mistral_api_key
     TAVILY_API_KEY=your_tavily_api_key